vizia/vizia-book/src/basic/layout/size.md

 # Size

-The size of a view is controlled by the `width` and `height` properties, and can be specified as pixels, percentage, stretch, or auto.
+The size of a view is controlled by the `width` and `height` properties, and can be specified using `Units`, which can be pixels, a percentage, a stretch factor, or auto.

-We can specify the `width` and `height` of a view using the respective layout modifiers which use the `Units` type:
+The `width` and `height` of a view can be specified using the respective layout modifiers which use the `Units` type:

 ```rust
 use vizia::prelude::*;